umijs/umi/docs/plugins/plugin-locale.md

 ### Why not use the syntactic sugar of formatMessage directly?

 Although formatMessage is very convenient to use, it is out of the react life cycle.
 The most serious problem is that it cannot trigger dom re-rendering when switching languages.
-To solve this problem, we will refresh the browser when switching languages.
-The user experience is very poor, so it is recommended that you use [`useIntl`](#useIntl) or [`injectIntl`](https://github.com/formatjs/react-intl/blob/master/docs/API.md#injectintl-hoc), can achieve the same function.
+To solve this problem, we need to refresh the browser when switching languages.
+The user experience is very poor, so it is recommended that you use [`useIntl`](#useIntl) or [`injectIntl`](https://github.com/formatjs/react-intl/blob/master/docs/API.md#injectintl-hoc), to achieve the same function.